iansu/react-in-a-box/README.md

 It's React, in a box.

-Bootstraps an app with the `@next` version of Create React App.
+Bootstrap an app with the `@next` version of Create React App.

 ## Usage